What Is Financial Reporting and Why Is It Important to the Business?

 A balance sheet provides a snapshot of an organization’s financial health at a particular time.
 As such, it’s the most important of the four financial statements.

-Balance sheets help a business determine its true net worth because they lay out the assets (what a company owns), liabilities (what a company owes), and shareholder equity/owner’s equity (the difference between the two).
+Balance sheets help a business determine its true net worth by laying out its assets (what a company owns), liabilities (what a company owes), and shareholder equity/owner’s equity (the difference between the two).

-This financial statement, also known as a P&L report or Income Statement, shows your company’s net income and expenses and profits or losses during a specified period.
+The profit and loss financial statement, often called a P&L report or income statement, shows your company’s net income, expenses, and profits or losses during a specified period.
 It gives you a clear picture of your company’s profitability.

 The cash flow statement, or the statement of cash flows, outlines how much cash a business generates and spends over a certain period.
-It is based on a company’s operating, investing, and financing activities.
+It’s based on a company’s operating, investing, and financing activities.

-This statement gives the business insights into the liquidity and solvency of a firm.
-It lets them know how a business manages its cash for operating, paying off debt, and funding current expenses or future investments.
+This statement gives business insights into a firm’s liquidity and solvency.
+It tells you how the business manages its cash for operating, paying off debt, and funding current expenses or future investments.

 A cash flow statement also helps lenders and investors determine the possibility of repayment.

-As such, it helps shareholders and investors make more informed investment decisions.
+As a results, it is a helpful resource for shareholders and investors make more informed investment decisions.

-Successfully growing a business requires looking ahead, being agile, and proactively making adjustments with better decisions.
+A successfully growing business is always looking ahead, being agile, and proactively making adjustments with better decisions — all of which can happen thanks to financial reporting.

-Leveraging technology that makes financial reporting a team sport, where Finance partners with the business, is what helps drive financial and business transformation.
+An investment in proper financial reporting software and technology turns financial reporting from frustrating admin into a collaborative team sport, where Finance partners with the business to drive financial and business success.

-Our platform enables fast-moving, high-growth, and agile teams with advanced real-time analytics and predictive accounting capabilities that save time and costs, eliminate manual processes, and help proactively identify opportunities to improve business operations, performance, and collaboration.
+Planful’s financial performance management platform enables fast-moving and agile teams at companies of all sizes with advanced financial analytics and predictive capabilities that save time and costs, eliminate manual processes, and help finance teams collaborate with the business to identify opportunities to improve business performance.

 Finance TransformationReporting